howsoai/platform-installation-examples/vault-certmanager/README.md

 }
 ```

-Unseal the vault (this can be repeated if a restart seals it):
+Unseal the vault (this can be repeated if a restart seals the vault again):
 ```sh
 kubectl exec -n vault vault-0 -- vault operator unseal $(jq -r ".unseal_keys_b64[0]" vault-init.json)
 ```

-The status will be printed, but at any point you can check the status of the vault (sealed should be false):
+At any point you can check the status of the vault again (sealed should be false):
 ```sh
 kubectl exec -n vault vault-0 -- vault status
 ```